chaher-bah/chaher-bah/README.md

 ## 🚀 What I'm Up To

-- 🤖 Exploring new coding techniques and improve my skills in web dev
+- 🤖 Exploring new coding techniques and improving my skills in web dev
 - 💻 Building new Application

 # 💻 Tech Stack: